heshandevaka/XRIGHT/README.md

 conda activate xright
 ```

-To install xright, navigate to the top level directory and run
+To install xright, navigate to the top-level of the repo and run
 ```bash
 pip install -e .
 ```